Cataract Surgery for Adults

 A plastic lens implant is put into the eye in place of the lens that was removed.
 The cut on the outside of the eye seals by itself or may be closed with tiny stitches.

-After the surgery, a cover is placed over the eye.
+After the surgery, a cover may be placed over the eye.
 The doctor will want to check the eye often, and will prescribe some drops to help healing and prevent infection.

 Preparing for Surgery

 You need to have a work up visit before the day of surgery.
 This exam should include a brief physical exam, blood tests, and maybe an EKG (heart tracing) and chest x-ray.
-The day before surgery, a nurse will call you to tell you how to get ready.
+The day before surgery, a nurse will call you to tell you when to arrive and give you eating and drinking instructions.

 After the Surgery